 god gave us mountains so we'd learn how to climb ~ Bernie Siegel, MD

 One year ago at this time a very large mountain loomed before me.
 I had an encounter with a physical therapist that veered me as far away from the medical model as I could get and steered me into the office of healer chiropractor Dr. Ryan Means.
 Things began to get strange with the massage therapist I was working with as I partnered with Dr. Ryan and I could feel promptings from the Universe that I would probably need to find someone new to partner with me if/since I was going to go the distance again.

-As I looked up that mountain I wondered if I had it in me to come back after a serious knee injury and to go the distance in my healing journey; to plant my flag on that mountain summit and reclaim my advantage and reclaim my life.
+As I looked up that mountain I wondered if I had it in me to come back after a serious knee injury and to go the distance in my healing journey; to plant my flag on that mountain summit.
 I'd written many poems about climbing mountains and reclaiming my homeland.
 While I may have experienced doubts and fears about climbing that mountain in front of me, my subconscious through the power of my pen, my divining rod for healing had already set the course in motion.
-I happened upon a wonderful sherpa on this climb, Jeffrey Spratt, MT, pioneer of the highly effective Spratt Method of Muscular Therapy and Owner and Principal of Spratt Muscular Therapies.

 Little by little, step by step, I steady climbed that mountain.
-Every day, every week with intention and attention I worked out on my own and then partnered with Jeffrey to experience the power of positive touch for healing and momentum.
+Every day, every week with intention and attention I worked out on my own and then partnered with Dr. Ryan to experience healing and momentum.
 I climbed that mountain to my goal of running the Bermuda Half Marathon.
 The view from the summit - exhilarating -

 and now that I have conquered that mountain I am going to enjoy the next phase of my journey.